openedx/edx-django-utils/edx_django_utils/monitoring/docs/how_tos/add_code_owner_custom_attribute_to_an_ida.rst

     # YAML format of example CODE_OWNER_MAPPINGS
     CODE_OWNER_MAPPINGS:
-      team-red:
+      theme-x-team-red:
         - xblock_django
         - openedx.core.djangoapps.xblock
-      team-blue:
+      theme-x-team-blue:
       - '*'  # IMPORTANT: you must surround * with quotes in yml

+    # YAML format of example CODE_OWNER_THEMES
+    CODE_OWNER_THEMES:
+      theme-x:
+      - theme-x-team-red
+      - theme-x-team-blue

 How to find and fix code_owner mappings
 ---------------------------------------

-If you are missing the `code_owner` custom attribute on a particular Transaction or Error, or if `code_owner` is matching the catch-all, but you want to add a more specific mapping, you can use the other `code_owner supporting attributes`_ to determine what the appropriate mappings should be.
+If you are missing the `code_owner` custom attributes on a particular Transaction or Error, or if `code_owner` is matching the catch-all, but you want to add a more specific mapping, you can use the other `code_owner supporting attributes`_ to determine what the appropriate mappings should be.

 .. _code_owner supporting attributes: https://github.com/edx/edx-django-utils/blob/7db8301af21760f8bca188b3c6c95a8ae873baf7/edx_django_utils/monitoring/code_owner/middleware.py#L28-L34